Top 25 Examples of Baroque Architecture

 What are the best examples of Baroque Architecture?

-Below is a list of some of the greatest examples of Baroque Architecture found anywhere on earth.
+Below is a list of some of the greatest examples of Baroque Architecture found anywhere on Earth.
 The order of the buildings is based on their size, splendor, and overall influence on the evolution of the Baroque Style.

 1. Palace of Versailles – Versailles, Île-de-France, France